WICG/webpackage/draft-yasskin-webpackage-use-cases.md

 * {{no-downgrades}}{:format="title"}: `O`'s site might have an XSS
   vulnerability, and attackers with an old signed package shouldn't be able to take advantage of the XSS forever.
+* {{metadata}}{:format="title"}: The browser needs to know which resource within a package file to treat as its Service Worker and/or initial HTML page.

 #### Online use